vicw0ng-hk/fake-real-news/METHOD.md

                                 metrics=accuracy).to_fp16()
 ```

-And then load the encoder we saved earier:
+And then load the encoder we saved earlier:

 ```python
 learn = learn.load_encoder('finetuned')